 With the uproar still in full swing and the national arrival celebrations in Gouda set for November 15, the organisers have chosen to side-step the debate with a bit of city promotion by developing two new characters: Stroopwafelpiet and Kaaspiet (Stroopwafel Pete and Cheese Pete).

 The new variants will walk alongside more traditional interpretations of Zwarte Piet, wear similar outfits, but instead be coloured yellow or golden brown.

 Alternatively, many primary schools in Amsterdam have decided to their modern Pete a bit less kitsch and instead rely on the story that Zwarte Piet is only black due to the soot that accumulates by entering homes through the chimney when delivering gifts.
 Therefore, many of the schools will see the character in the same costume, but with soot smudges on uncoloured faces that also lack the controversial red lipstick, gold earrings and black curly hair.

 Continuing the trend of integrating modern Pete's, the municipality of Haarlem will see Bloemenpieten (Flower Pete's) among the traditional Zwarte Piets.

 However, based on an investigation by the NOS and regional broadcasters in late October, it appeared that only 6 of the 211 municipalities surveyed would make any alterations at all.
-You can check the decision of your municipality via their map (Dutch).

 From Kaaspiet to Roetpiet (Soot Pete) to the old fashioned Zwarte Piet, the country will see a variety of interpretations as towns and municipalities continue to negotiate how to best retain tradition in a changing society.